mediacloud/backend/doc/api_2_0_spec/topics_api_2_0_spec.md

 | link_id              | null    | return stories using the paging link     |

 The call will return an error if more than one of the following parameters are specified: `q`, `link_to_stories`, `link_from_stories_id`.
 The `stories_id` and `media_id` parameters can be specified more than once to include stories from more than `stories_id` / `media_id`.

+The `sort` parameter will determine the order in which the stories are returned.
+The `twitter` sort parameter will return randomly ordered results unless the topic is a twitter topic.

 For a detailed description of the format of the query specified in `q` parameter, see the entry for [stories_public/list](api_2_0_spec.md) in the main API spec.